konkitoman/autoclicker/README.md

 ## To run ./theclicker

-select your mouse or keyboard, default is mouse on mouse back and foword to activate for more things add argument --help
+Select your mouse or keyboard.
+Default binds are for mouse!
+On mouse back or forword to activate left or right clicker!

+You can use --find-keycodes to find what keycode you are pressing!
+You can use --left-bind or --right-bind to set on what keycode the clicker will activate!

+You can use --help to see more!

 ### If crash